 The best option is to have your newly reclaimed oil tested by a reputable lab to ensure it complies with the machine’s original equipment manufacturer (OEM) specifications before it goes back into service.

-Recycling is the act of returning something or a part of something back to useful service, which may be different from the original application.
-Whether it is in an engine, gearbox, hydraulic system or turbine, all lubricant oil eventually reaches the end of its useful life and must be drained from the machine, sump or reservoir.
+Recycling is one of the simplest methods to get more use out of degraded oil.
+Recycling means returning something or a part of something back to useful service, which may be different from the original application.
+Whether it is in an engine, gearbox, hydraulic system or turbine, unless it is being maintained through regeneration technologies, all lubricant oil eventually reaches the end of its useful life and must be drained from the machine, sump or reservoir.

 Some forms of oil recycling can be done onsite.
 If your plant produces large amounts of used oil that can’t be reclaimed, this used oil can be turned into lubricant oils or fuel for burning in boilers, industrial furnaces, etc. On the other hand, if your used oils must be sent offsite because they are too badly contaminated with different viscosity/base oils and chemicals, or your plant does not have the volume to justify onsite recycling, make certain that the used lubricants are handled and processed in an environmentally acceptable manner by a waste-removal/recycling company.

 A number of recycling organizations are available, but you must ensure that you are dealing with a reputable company that processes the oil correctly in compliance with your local laws and U.S. Environmental Protection Agency (EPA) regulations.